 Enjoy kayaking and rafting along the Animas River.
 Right in the heart of Farmington you will find Animas and Berg Parks which feature the Animas River Whitewater Park.

 Aztec Ruins National Monument provides visitors an intimate opportunity to explore ancient ruins built by the ancient Ancestral Puebloans in the 1100s.
 Aztec Ruins features ceremonial, public, and storage structures as well as the "Great Kiva" the oldest and largest reconstructed Kiva in North America.

 Road 7297, off of Highway 371 South of Farmington, NM

-Roughly 60 square miles of remote badlands offer some of the most unusual scenery in New Mexico and a truly unforgettable area to photograph, hike and explore.
+Roughly 60 square miles of remote badlands offering some of the most unusual scenery in the world.
+This is a must for every venturesome hiker, explorer and photographer!

 1808 CR 7950 Nageezi, NM 87037

 Chaco Culture National Historical Park, also known as Chaco Canyon, is the largest excavated prehistoric ruins in North America and is a must see for history buffs and outdoor lovers!
 Chaco was the center of the ancestral Puebloan culture from AD 850 to 1200.
 Attractions within the park include Chacoan great houses, kivas, rock art and stunning vistas .
 The hallmark Chacoan roads and geometric layout of structures captivates visitors from around the world.

 Pinon Hills Blvd. and Glade Road, Farmington, NM